Chinese Kung Pao Shrimp

 - Don’t feel intimidated by lesser-known ingredients such as Sichuan peppercorns or Chinese dry chilies.
 Nowadays they are quite easy to order online.
-I also provided workaround and alternative suggestions for a non-spicy version in my notes and blog post above.
+I also provided a workaround and alternative suggestions for a non-spicy version in my notes and blog post above.

 - Use peeled and deveined jumbo shrimp/prawns to save time.

-- You can lightly roast the nuts in a dry skillet during the prep to bring out more nutty flavor if you like!
+- You can lightly roast the nuts in a dry skillet during the prep to bring out a more nutty flavor if you like!